Bose-Einstein condensation in the Rindler space: Introduction

-There are also papers concluding that the Unruh effect does not contribute to the restoration of the spontaneous symmetry breaking~\cite{Hill:1985wi}.
-The system in these papers is not the finite density, and their discussion is based on the effective potential.
-On the other hand, our Bose-Einstein condensation occurs from the relation between the chemical potential and the acceleration playing the role of the temperature.
-This is a different point between us and him.
-Because of this, their conclusion would not be applied to our study readily.
-We should take this issue to a future work.

-Lastly, we introduce interesting papers that will have some connection to this study.
-Ref.\cite{Benic:2015qha} concludes that a larger acceleration should enhance a condensate as compared to those in a non-accelerated vacuum.
-In Ref.\cite{Cavalcanti:2001jh}, although the background space-time is not the Rindler space, whether the Bose-Einstein condensation can occur or not is shown in an ideal boson gas model with a point-like impurity at finite temperature in some uniform gravitational force in each of $D=1,2$ and $3$.
-Next, it is shown in Ref.\cite{Takagi:1985vp} that free massless scalar particles are detected by a constantly accelerating detector with not the Bose-Einstein distribution but the Fermi-Dirac distribution in odd dimensions, and this problem is solved in Ref.\cite{Ooguri:1985nv}.
+So far, several critical accelerations for the spontaneous symmetry breaking (SSB) by the Unruh effect have been analyzed~\cite{Ohsaku:2004rv, Ebert:2006bh,Castorina:2012yg}.
+Also, we introduce some interesting studies. \cite{Hill:1985wi} argues that the Unruh effect does not contribute to the restoration of the SSB. \cite{Benic:2015qha} argues that a larger acceleration enhances a condensate compared to those in a non-accelerated vacuum.
+In \cite{Cavalcanti:2001jh}, although the background spacetime is not the Rindler space, whether the BEC can be formed or not is shown in an ideal bosonic gas model with a point-like impurity at finite temperature in some gravitational force in each of $D=1,2,3$.
+It is shown in \cite{Takagi:1985vp} that, in odd dimensions, a constantly accelerated detector detects free massless scalar particles as the one to follow the Fermi-Dirac distribution, and some solution for this problem is given in \cite{Ooguri:1985nv}.